 The time commitment for a mentor is quite minimal, but they can have a huge impact.
 The average mentor event entails a presentation about their profession followed by a fun project for the kids to do or a tour of your lab, if applicable.
 The presentation and activity last approximately one hour.

-Our 2013 mentors came from a diverse background, including:
+Our mentors come from diverse backgrounds, including:

 - Aboriginal Elders

 - Undergraduate students from Engineering, Medicine, Computer Science, and Biology

 - Graduate students from Engineering, Physics, Pharmacy, and Earth and Atmospheric Sciences.